zowe/docs-site/docs/user-guide/configure-zos-system.md

 ### Configure signed SAF Identity tokens (IDT)

-This section provides a brief description of how to configure SAF Identity tokens on z/OS so that they can be used by Zowe components like zss or API Mediation layer ([Implement a new SAF IDT provider](../extend/extend-apiml/implement-new-saf-provider.md))
+This section provides a brief description of how to configure SAF Identity tokens on z/OS so that they can be used by Zowe components like zss or API ML.
+See [Implement a new SAF IDT provider](../extend/extend-apiml/implement-new-saf-provider.md).

 **Follow these steps:**

-1. Create PKCS#11 token
+1. Create a PKCS#11 token.
-2. Generate a secret key for the PKCS#11 token (you can use the sample program ZWESECKG in the SZWESAMP dataset)
+2. Generate a secret key for the PKCS#11 token (you can use the sample program ZWESECKG in the SZWESAMP dataset).
-3. Define a SAF resource profile under the IDTDATA SAF resource class
+3. Define a SAF resource profile under the IDTDATA SAF resource class.

 Details with examples can be found in documentation of external security products:

+* **RACF**
-* **RACF** - **_Signed and Unsigned Identity Tokens_** and **_IDT Configuration_** subsections in _z/OS Security Server RACROUTE Macro Reference_ in the article [Activating and using the IDTA parameter in RACROUTE REQUEST=VERIFY](https://www.ibm.com/docs/en/zos/2.4.0?topic=reference-activating-using-idta-parameter-in-racroute-requestverify).
+See **_Signed and Unsigned Identity Tokens_** and **_IDT Configuration_** subsections in _z/OS Security Server RACROUTE Macro Reference_ in the article [Activating and using the IDTA parameter in RACROUTE REQUEST=VERIFY](https://www.ibm.com/docs/en/zos/2.4.0?topic=reference-activating-using-idta-parameter-in-racroute-requestverify).

+* **ACF2**
+See **_IDTDATA Profile Records_** subsection in _Administrating_ chapter, in the article [IDTDATA Profile Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/profile-records/idtdata-profile-records.html).

-* **Top Secret** - _**Maintain Identity Token (IDT) Records**_ subsection in _Administrating_ chapter, in the article [Maintain Identity Token (IDT) Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/maintaining-special-security-records/maintain-identity-token-(idt)-records.html).
+* **Top Secret**
+See **_Maintain Identity Token (IDT) Records_** subsection in _Administrating_ chapter, in the article [Maintain Identity Token (IDT) Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/maintaining-special-security-records/maintain-identity-token-(idt)-records.html).
-* **ACF2** - _**IDTDATA Profile Records**_ subsection in _Administrating_ chapter, in the article [IDTDATA Profile Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/profile-records/idtdata-profile-records.html).

 A part of the Signed SAF Identity token configuration is a nontrivial step that has to generate a secret key for the PKCS#11 token.
 The secret key is generated in ICSF by calling the PKCS#11 Generate Secret Key (CSFPGSK) or Token Record Create (CSFPTRC) callable services.
 An example of the CSFPGSK callable service can be found in the SZWESAMP dataset as the ZWESECKG job.